Hurricane Florence weakens to Cat 2 storm but storm surge expected to hit 'catastrophic levels'

-Hurricane Florence late Wednesday has been downgraded to a Category 2 storm but it is still considered an extremely dangerous and life-threatening storm.
+Hurricane Florence late Wednesday was downgraded to a Category 2 storm, but it is still considered an extremely dangerous storm that could hit the East Coast with an historic surge.

 NOAA’s National Weather Service said in a tweet that its “weakening” only refers to maximum winds.
 The wind field has expanded and “storm surge potential are still at catastrophic levels.”